Say hello to a member of one of the largest – and most interesting – moth families in the world.

 These moths include some of the largest in the world.
 I mean look at this one, it looks like a bird!
 They are fast flyers and incredibly agile in the air – many can hover, many can dart, and some can even fly backwards.
 And this: They have the longest tongues of any moth or butterfly ... some up to 14 inches long, all the better to sip nectar from flowers with especially long tubes.

-Thank you to Ted Roger Karson for this lovely shot.
+Thank you to Ted Roger Karson for this fabulous shot.